-The Diversity Abroad Annual Conference — along with the Global Student Leadership Summit & the MSI Global Education Summit — constitutes the most comprehensive national forum on issues of access, diversity, equity, and inclusion in global education.
+The Diversity Abroad Annual Conference — along with the Global Student Leadership Summit & the Strategic Leadership Forum — constitutes the most comprehensive national forum on issues of access, diversity, equity, and inclusion in global education.

 - Gaining a better understanding of developments in the area of diversity and inclusion in global education.